-You must notify NICNAS when you become aware of a significant change in circumstances relating to an assessed new or existing chemical.
+You must notify us when you become aware of a significant change in circumstances relating to a new or existing chemical that we assessed.

-These obligations apply regardless of the AICS status of a chemical.
-Even after a chemical is listed on the AICS, you must still advise the NICNAS Director of significant changes.
+These obligations apply regardless of the status of a chemical on the Inventory (listed or not yet listed).

-Relevant changes requiring a secondary notification are those that may increase occupational health and safety, public health or environmental risks, including but not limited to:
+Any change that may increase occupational health and safety, public health or environmental risks.